 Introduction to Ethical & Professional Conduct of Behavior Analysts

 Ethical & Professional Conduct of Behavior Analysts

-Psychology Intern and Reasearch Associate, UCLA-NPI Clinical Reseach Unit at Camari;o State Hospital, 1978-1979
+Psychology Intern and Research Associate, UCLA-NPI Clinical Research Unit at Camari;o State Hospital, 1978-1979

 Staff Psychologist and Behavior Analyst, Camarillo State Hospital and Developmental Center, 1979-1987